Malasana or Garland pose (some also refer to it as squat pose), with the feet together and the back rounded with

 We point out, that hip flexibility is a common issue for many people.
-Malasana (garland pose) is a deep squat and also a facilitator of good pelvic floor health that helps to opens your hips, groin, lower back, and digestive system. it has some long process, but it quickly importance for your pain prevention.
+Malasana (garland pose) is a deep squat and also a facilitator of good pelvic floor health that helps to opens your hips, groin, lower back, and digestive system. it has some long process, but it quickly important for your constipation prevention.